Ja-boop/rent-a-car/README.md

 Install with **"npm install"**

 Once installed, you need to copy the .env.txt file, and paste it with .env only.
-Then you need to complete the value in DB_PATH=VALUE
+Then you need to complete the value in DB_PATH=VALUE, this path needs to end with a .db file

 The project runs with: